gjxdxh/Pacman-Practice-master/README.md

 # Pacman-Practice
-This is a coding practice of a basic AI class, which is based on Berkeley CS 188.
+This is a coding practice of a basic AI, which is based on Berkeley CS 188.

-Not finished yet.